 Consider a small range of data from C55 to C58 as below.

 Now we will add the data from C55 to C58 using the INDIRECT formula.

 Now we will add one new line between 57 and 58.

 Even after entering a new line, the formula remains the same as C55: C58 only.
-The results of the SUM will change accordingly.
+Therefore, the results of the SUM will change accordingly.

 Example #3 – INDIRECT Formula using Name Range

 The INDIRECT formula can be applied with the name range also.
-First, give a name to a range of numbers.
+But, first, give a name to a range of numbers.

 Input a string “sales “ in the cell G45.